Kladovo transport: Time in Kladovo

 The cramped conditions of the ships that had been willing to temporarily board people for the trip in Kladovo were intolerable and threatening.
 The six cabins were reserved for the guide and the transportation physician and as a hospital room.
 All other participants slept huddled on benches and floors in a heated salon or on deck in the cold.

 The hygienic conditions were also catastrophic.
 Around mid-January, a converted river barge with 280 beds and coke-burning stoves was provided as a relief ship, and after a few weeks, they were given permission to use a narrow shoreline for walking under the guard of gendarmes.

 In mid-March 1940, Rose Jacobs and delegates of the American Jewish women's organization Hadassah, during a trip to Europe, noted the arduous journey of the travel group and expressed shock at the situation in a letter:

 Jacobs was of the opinion that it was only due to the intense cold that no epidemics had broken out - it was one of the coldest winters of the century.
 She observed that the refugees on board had, among others, already set up a shoe and clothing repair shop, published their own newspapers and taught Hebrew and English courses.
 By the end of March, the ships were transferred to the summer port.
 Through its proximity to the city, some refugees who were given a pass could move more freely for the first time in four months.

-As the steamers were used by the shipping company and also cost about $1,000 per day, they were to be deducted and the people accommodated on land.
-On May 2, the "Car Dušan" and "Kraljica Marija" drove off, but the "Car Dušan" returned in the evening the same day back.
+As the steamers were used by the shipping company and cost about $1,000 per day, they were to be deducted returned to the company and the people accommodated on land.
+On May 2, the "Car Dušan" and "Kraljica Marija" left, but the "Car Dušan" returned in the evening the same day.
 650 people were housed in the village that partly consisted of mud huts and had about 2,000 inhabitants - especially families and elderly, and 18-30 year-old members of the Hachshara youth.
 They were housed partly in private residences and partly in quickly built shacks.
 The rest of the Hachshara youth, members of the Youth Aliya and a further 80 or so people remained on the converted tugboat and on the "Car Dušan".
 The Mizrachi Group still remained on the "Car Nikola".
 For the Youth Aliya, tents were finally procured in order to build a warehouse near the ship.
 Additionally, they were allowed to use a 150x350 m area for movement space, which was half prepared as a sports ground.
 In letters to their relatives, the refugees praised the hospitality of the official authorities in Yugoslavia and that the population was very decent.